StarPlayrX/bigmac/README.md

 I believe all there models can be supported and they also will not have to worry about race conditons.

 These Macs should all support Metal v2.
-I do not see any reason why they will not work with BigMac2.
+I do not see any reason why they will not work with BigMac2 provided support gets added.

 ---